enkitol/pretrained-vit-pytorch/img/test/example class 1/README.md

-# Put your class images for testing here.
+# You must place the images belonging to class 0 that you want to use for testing the model in this folder.